Call4Cloud | MMP-C | Autopilot | Device Preparation

 Have you thought about implementing LAPS?
 In these 2 blogs below I will show you the possible options on how to configure a sort of LAPS

-Microsoft Cloud App Security is a fantastic product, you really want to have this deployed and active in your Microsoft 365 Tenant.
-I wrote a blog on how to setup/automate some steps of it.
+Microsoft Cloud App Security is a fantastic product.
+You really want to have it deployed and active in your Microsoft 365 Tenant.
+I wrote a blog on how to set it up and automate some of its steps.

 Conclusion:

 You have to take a few steps… but your endpoints need to be secure.
-It can be much work if you need to configure all these settings in your tenant.
+Configuring all these settings in your tenant can be much work.
 Guess what?
 All these steps can be done within a few seconds.

 Security guard GIFs - Get the best gif on GIFER